 If your swatch came out bigger, you need to work out why it is as well.

 It is possible that the yarn you are using (if different from the one in the pattern) is heavier in weight/thicker than what’s suggested.
-You can try to use a different, thinner yarn to get the size of the gauge to match the one in the pattern.
+You can try to use a different, thinner yarn to get the size of the pattern gauge.

 If you are still on a fence about swatching, and wondering why you would spend time and yarn making these crochet squares, I have some ideas of other uses for the swatches.